Secrets of the Rhodope

 Hotel in THESSALONIKI for one night

-Continue the ascent to the secluded Forestry Village of Haidou.
+Stay in the secluded Forestry Village of Erymanthou.

 Lunch at an old camp of nomadic Sarakatsan shepherds